VyVictory/DoAn4/frontend/README.md

    ```bash
    npm run build
    ```
+## HOW To Deloy
+vercel login
+vercel
+vercel --prod

 ## Tailwind CSS Setup
 This project is configured to use Tailwind CSS.
 You can customize the styles by modifying the `tailwind.config.js` file.

 ## Components